 The eight currently available decennial census returns for England & Wales, stretching from 1841 to 1911, form the single most informative set of family-based records for genealogists with family resident in the country during the long nineteenth century.
 The 1841 census features many individuals born in the second half of the eighteenth century, while the 1911 census includes some individuals who will have died in the very recent past and even perhaps some centenarians who survive today.
-The 1921 census will be the next major milestone in English & Welsh family history publishing online when released by The National Archives at a currently unknown date some time over the next five to 10 years.
+The 1921 census will be the next major milestone in English & Welsh family history publishing online when released by The National Archives at a currently unconfirmed date – probably January 2022.

 Some researchers come to the census expecting to find ancestors born abroad – they know already that antecedents of theirs came from southern Italy or Germany, say, or were part of the great Ashkenazic exodus from Tsarist Russia.
 Others, however, expecting to find an unbroken run of family born in England or Wales, often within the same county through the generations, are surprised by completely unexpected findings.
 I am not here referring to perspective-changing discoveries, such as great grandfather having been a Frenchman, or grandmother a Levantine.
 I mean individual or multiple events which point to an unanticipated period abroad in the life of a family.

 My own roots lie in East Kent and I am alert to the occurrence in unexpected contexts of what I think of as being distinctive local East Kent surnames.
 Many of these are in fact found elsewhere, either as a result of Kentish emigration within England or Wales, or of the Kent family having common roots with another branch in a completely different part of the country; or simply coincidentally, with the Kentish family being unrelated to bearers of the same surname elsewhere in England.